 The lender can also choose to sell the note on the secondary market to individual investors.
 In this case, the investor buys a specific mortgage note created with a specific borrower.
 The investor gets all the payments associated with that particular note.
 Some lenders pool groups of notes and offer them to private investors and hedge funds.

 Mortgage REITs (real estate investment trusts) pool investor money and use it to buy mortgage notes and mortgage-backed securities.
-They make money because they use a mix of equity capital and low-interest, short-term debt to buy mortgage notes and pass the earnings back to investors.
-REITs are usually traded on major exchanges, making them more liquid than other types of note investments.
+They make money by using a mix of equity capital and low-interest, short-term debt to buy mortgage notes and pass the earnings back to investors.
+REITs are usually traded on major exchanges, making them more liquid than other note investments.

 Why Buy Notes?

-With notes, the investor collects payment checks every month without worrying about replacing a roof, evicting a tenant, or being unable to find a buyer for a rehab.
+With notes, the investor collects monthly payment checks without worrying about replacing a roof, evicting a tenant, or being unable to find a buyer for a rehab.
 If the borrower defaults, the investor can foreclose on the property and recoup some or potentially all of their investment.
-Many investors use low-risk, first-position performing notes as a way to generate steady income.
+Many investors use low-risk, first-position performing notes to generate steady income.

 Investing in nonperforming notes is a high-risk/high-reward strategy investors use to generate higher yields or even acquire property at a discount to grow their portfolio.

-Nonperforming notes are usually sold at a steep discount ranging from 10–40%.
-Investors who buy these notes have an opportunity to work with the borrower to cure the default by lowering the interest rate, balance, or monthly payment.
+Nonperforming notes are usually sold at a steep discount of 10% to 40%.
+Investors who buy these notes can work with the borrower to cure the default by lowering the interest rate, balance, or monthly payment.